Written by Medicover Team and Medically Reviewed by Dr Badal Shivnarayan Taori, General Medicine.

 Hormonal imbalances often trigger hyperplasia.
 For instance, excessive estrogen can lead to endometrial hyperplasia, where the lining of the uterus becomes abnormally thick.

 Persistent inflammation can stimulate cell proliferation as the body attempts to repair damaged tissues.
-This is seen in conditions like chronic gastritis, where the stomach lining thickens due to ongoing inflammation.
+This is observed in conditions such as chronic gastritis where the stomach lining thickens due to ongoing inflammation.

 Some forms of hyperplasia have a genetic basis.
 Familial adenomatous polyposis, a condition characterized by the development of numerous polyps in the colon, is linked to mutations in specific genes.